 In order to reach more applicants, the team went directly to some very remote high schools across the island.
 The team also worked with our contributors who willingly spread information further as we were unable to visit all schools.
 This year, we aim to receive more applications from these isolated and unreachable areas that may not have been aware of our school.

 We are hoping the promotion will bring about positive outcomes!

-If you come and visit SHF, you will see that our farm is an integral part of our campus area.
-Varieties of organic vegetables, herbs and fruits trees provide us with healthy fresh produce almost every day.
-In the Sumba Hotel School, Permaculture class opens the students’ perspectives into sustainable and organic farming.
+If you come and visit the Sumba Hospitality Foundation you will see that our farm is an integral part of our campus.
+Varieties of organic vegetables, herbs, and fruit trees provide us with healthy and fresh produce almost every day.
+In the Hotel School, Permaculture class opens the students’ perspectives into sustainable and organic farming.
 They learn how to deal with waste management including food waste for compost and recycled water for plants.
-They also learn how to make farm beds and increase the production of farm produce without using chemical elements.
+They also learn how to make farm beds and increase the production of farm yield without using chemical elements.

 The method and approach are taken seriously by the students and are often shared with their families and communities during holidays.
 Aside from their allocated gardening session in permaculture class, they take initiative by making their own farm beds and taking care of trees.
 Students from room one boys particularly enjoy spending their free time planting different kinds of vegetables and helping on the farm.